All bills

 What This Bill Actually Does

-However, the bill doesn't leave insurers entirely without options.
-A specific provision clarifies that insurers still have the right to file a civil action against the offender to recover their losses.
-But instead of piggybacking on a state-funded criminal prosecution, the insurance company will now have to hire its own lawyers, pay court filing fees, and navigate the civil justice system independently.
-It separates the criminal punishment from the corporate debt collection.
+However, the bill doesn't leave insurance companies entirely without options.
+It explicitly protects their right to file a civil action against the offender to recover their losses.
+They just have to hire their own lawyers, pay the filing fees, and use the civil court system to do it.
+There are also common-sense exceptions built into the state's framework:

 What It Means for You